 We can even flip-flop that!
 A forecast that there was very high certainty that only a few showers would develop

 PoP = 1.00 (confidence) x .10 (coverage)

 Now that you see how PoPs are created, hopefully it helps explain how the forecast works.
 Hopefully it also helps explain why on a day when there is a 30-percent chance for rain, you may see rain.
 And why, on the next day, when there is a 70-percent chance, you may not.

 The forecast wasn’t wrong, and meteorologists aren’t offering snake oil predictions.
 You just happened to be on the unfavorable end of the forecast.

 This is also why when I’m on the air, I try to use words to explain percentages, too.

 70% – 100% = Likely

 Meteorologists will never refer to a rain chance as a percentage of the day it will rain.
 Generally, we will explain that differently.
 We will use hour-by-hour charts or timelines.

-PoPs will also not tell you how hard it will rain, nor will it tell you how much it will rain.
-A 40-percent chance for a thunderstorm doesn’t mean it will rain less than a 100-percent chance for thunderstorms.
+PoPs will also not tell you how hard it will rain, nor will it tell you how much rain will fall.
+A 40-percent chance for a thunderstorm doesn’t mean that less rain will fall than when there is a 100-percent chance for thunderstorms.
 Rainfall totals are dependent on other factors like storm motion, PWAT values, and the length of time rain will fall.

 That’s how it is done!
 Now that you know how a forecast for rain is created, you can make better decisions about when to pack the umbrella!